Setup & Configuration

 - Wait for the project to finish provisioning

-Get Connection Strings
+Get Connection Strings and API Keys

 - In your Supabase project, go to Settings → Database